Core Uncopied Team and Open Collective

-Elian Carsenat is founder and visionary entrepreneur.
-He is passionate about the World’s cultures and languages and has founded NamSor in 2012, a piece of software to classify personal names by gender, country of origin or ethnicity.
+Elian Carsenat is a founder and visionary entrepreneur.
+He is passionate about world cultures and languages and founded NamSor in 2012, a software application to classify personal names by gender, country of origin or ethnicity.
 The big data tool can infer valuable data about 7 billion people, processing over one million names daily.
-With it, Elian and his team has helped countries reconnect with diaspora, attract FDIs, talents and jobs.
+Using NamSor, Elian and his team has helped countries reconnect with diaspora, attract FDIs, talents and jobs.

 He co-founded GenderGapGrader, promoting gender diversity through data and APIs.
 Elian invented the onomastic mille-feuille, a colorful representation of bio-cultural diversity among social groups.

 For UNCOPIED, Elian reinvented the chirograph and used QR Codes, blockchain technology to make it practical again.

 Alexander is a senior Golang developper, in charge of re-architecting the UNCOPIED back-end as an open API and micro-services.